 - All goods must be returned in unworn/unused condition with original packaging.

 - Proof of purchase is required for cash refunds, otherwise credit note/voucher or replacement goods will be offered.

 - We are unable to offer refunds or exchanges on a custom printed shirts or accept responsibility if a player leaves the club or changes his squad number.

 - The Club will work towards a policy that all replica strip designs shall have a minimum life span of two seasons.

 - The Club will carry out its obligations under EFL regulations to prevent price fixing in relation to the sale of replica strip.

 The Club is aware that it is an integral part of the local community and will always ensure that it’s resources and facilities are highly accessible to all.

 The Community Team based at the Alexandra Soccer Centre in Shavington exists to provide a non-discriminatory program, which will develop local youngsters; harbour local talent and promote healthy lifestyles.

-During the 2016/17 season, the Club built long lasting relationships with a number of worthwhile charities, a number of bucket collections for local and national charities have raised substantial funds, these have taken place for just some of the following charities
+During recent seasons, the Club has built long lasting relationships with a number of worthwhile charities, a number of bucket collections for local and national charities have raised substantial funds, these have taken place for just some of the following charities